Don’t miss these three key steps to identifying TSX value stocks—those low in price relative to their high potential

 Based on this data, identify these growth factors:

-Ability to profit from secular trends: These trends outlast ordinary business booms and busts, because they reflect ongoing social change.
+- Ability to profit from secular trends: These trends outlast ordinary business booms and busts, because they reflect ongoing social change.
 Free trade and rising environmentalism are just two examples of secular trends.

-Ownership of strong brand names and an impeccable reputation.
+- Ownership of strong brand names and an impeccable reputation.
 Customers keep coming back to these businesses, and will try their new products.

 Another way to fall into a value trap is to put too much faith in the value of a brand name.
 A strong brand can sell a lot of a strong product, or keep an over-the-hill product going long after competitors have faded.
 But even the strongest brand name can only do so much.

 4 tips for avoiding value traps when picking a value stock (tsx):

-Determine if the company has freedom from business cycles?
+- Determine if the company has freedom from business cycles.
 Demand periodically dries up in “cyclical” businesses such as resources and manufacturing.
 You can hold some value stocks from those sectors, but look as well for companies, especially in manufacturing, that have broad product lines or products that are indispensable.

-Review a company’s dividend record over the last 5 to 10 years.
+- Review a company’s dividend record over the last 5 to 10 years.
 Companies can fake earnings, but dividends are cash outlays.
 If you only buy dividend-paying stocks, you’ll avoid most frauds.

-Review a company’s finances going back 5 to 10 years.
+- Review a company’s finances going back 5 to 10 years.
 The types of investments we focus on have a history of profits going back for at least that long.
 Companies that make money regularly are safer than chronic or even occasional money losers.

 Bonus Tip: Consider investing at least some of your funds by practicing “dollar cost averaging.”
 Invest the same dollar amount on a regular basis.
 That way you’ll buy more shares when prices are low, and fewer when they’re high.